 shredded gouda added to the saucepan

-To store beer cheese dip, let it cool completely.
-Place it in an airtight container in the refrigerator for up to 3 days.
+To store beer cheese dip, let it cool completely, then transfer it to an airtight container and refrigerate it for up to 3 days.

 pretzel bites being dipped into beer cheese dip in a bowl.
 It is surrounded by pretzel bites on parchment paper